 - 2016: A Zika virus vaccination was presented

-It is thanks to these healthcare professionals that people around the world are able to live with less disease and illness than ever before.
+It is because of healthcare professionals that people around the world are able to live with less disease and illness than ever before.
 Yet, in order to continue this upward trend and keep a high quality of life for generations of the future, people need to continue with these findings.

 According to Brookings Education, the United States high school graduation rate is at an all-time high and is continuing to increase.
 These graduates are the future of the workforce and are essential to the continued advancements in healthcare.
 With an expected 9 million new STEM jobs by 2022, the need for these students to pursue careers in science, technology, engineering and math are growing.